 Wildland Fire Safety

-Learn how to be Firewise and prepare for the worst with Ready, Set, Go
+Learn how to increase your knowledge and preparedness with FIREWISE and Ready, Set, Go

 Citizens are moving farther into “natural” areas to take advantage of the privacy, natural beauty, recreational opportunities and country living.
 Developers are building neighborhoods to accommodate the influx, but as a result, fire departments are fighting fires along the Wildland Urban Interface (WUI).